xfqwdsj/IAmNotADeveloper/README_en.md

 ## Privacy Agreement

-The "test" function of this application will obtain the status of your corresponding system switch, including:
+The "Test" function in this app will obtain the status of your corresponding system switch, including:

-- Developer Mode
+- Developer mode
 - USB debugging
 - Wireless debugging

-However, this application will not collect any information about you.
+However, this app won't collect any information about you.